FikaWorks/website/content/blog/what-fikaworks-offers-clients/index.md

 that excellent reputation when working for a client.

-Because we are democratic, all members are invested in maintaining that brand, so if one member attempted to take on a contract that they were not qualified, all members would object.
+Because we are democratic, all members are invested in maintaining that brand, so if one member attempted to take on a contract for which they were not qualified, all members would object.

 In summary we are actually financially motivated to turn down contracts that would tarnish our brand.